magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/order-email-sent-from-the-server-email-address.md

 <ins>Actual result</ins>:

-The email was sent from email address configured in the Apache server being used.
+The email was sent from the email address configured in the Apache server being used.

 ## Patch